 What is spirometry?

-Spirometry is a simple lung function test that we can perform to diagnose or monitor lung conditions.
-It involves a non-invasive breathing exercise that measures how much air you breathe out in one breath.
+Spirometry is a simple lung function test that we can perform on adults and children to help diagnose or monitor lung conditions.
+It measures how much air you breathe out quickly in one forced breath, as well as the total amount of air you can breathe out of your lungs.

 Who is a spirometry for?